Conditions for housing benefit

 - Premises shared by persons in half-way houses.

-Exemptions from the condition regarding registration of the lease:
+Exemptions from registration of rental agreements:

 Authorisation is granted at the beginning of the application process.
 Information gathered may include details of income and assets from the Directorate of Internal Revenue, information on domicile from the National Registry and details of leases from district commissioners and municipal authorities.